top of page

 The Peculiar Life of George P. Colby

 George lived on the farm with his two brothers and two sisters.
-Unfortunately, both sisters died at a young age.
+Unfortunately, both sisters and one brother died at a young age.

-During the winter of 1860, when George was twelve, he was baptized in a nearby lake so frozen a hole needed to be cut in the ice.
-Although no substantial connection can be drawn between the two events, shortly after his baptism, George claimed to be visited by the spirit of his uncle who told him he was a great psychic and would create a great spiritual center in the south.
+In the winter of 1860, when George was twelve, he was baptized in a nearby lake.
+The ice was so frozen that someone needed to cut a hole in it.
+Soon after his baptism, George claimed his uncle's spirit came to him.
+It told him he was a great psychic and would create a great spiritual center in the South.

-In 1867 George broke from his parent’s church and began life as a medium, traveling from state to state performing private readings and parlor séances.
-During his travels George would accept whatever payment his clients thought was fair, and at times was forced to take on side jobs in order to get by.
+In 1867, George broke from his parents' church.
+He then became a medium, traveling to perform private readings and parlor séances.
+During his travels, George would accept whatever payment his clients thought was fair, and often had to take side jobs to get by.

-Eventually, word of George’s talent spread and he began to gain some fame as a test medium.
-People said George would often speak with the deceased relatives of his clients and recall facts with amazing accuracy.
+News of George's exceptional talent circulated, earning him recognition as a test medium.
+People said he could often speak with his clients' dead relatives.
+He could recall facts with amazing accuracy.

-George claimed to have regular communion with several spirit guides: his most prominent, a Native American named Seneca, who he said spoke to him during a seance in Lake Mills, Iowa.
-Seneca told him he was to go on a great journey, but first he must visit the home of T. D. Giddings in Eau Claire, Wisconsin.
+George claimed to have regular communion with several spirit guides.
+His most prominent was a Native American named Seneca.
+He said Seneca spoke to him during a séance in Lake Mills, Iowa.
+Seneca told him he was to go on a great journey, but first he had to visit Eau Claire, Wisconsin.

-In Wisconsin George met a Spiritualist named Theodore Giddings and Seneca instructed him to travel again, this time to Florida with the Giddings Family to obtain land selected by the “Congress of Spirits” as a spiritualist center.
+In Wisconsin, George met a Spiritualist named Theodore Giddings.
+Seneca then told him to travel to Florida with the Giddings family.
+They needed to get land chosen by the "Congress of Spirits" as a spiritualist center.

-George and the Giddings family traveled to Jacksonville and later, Blue Springs Landing in Orange City.
-From there George left on foot into the piney woods of Volusia County, north of modern day Deltona he found the place that would later become the home of the Southern Cassadaga Spiritualist Camp Meeting Association.
+George and the Giddings family traveled to Jacksonville, then to Blue Springs Landing in Orange City.
+From there, George walked into the piney woods of Volusia County, north of modern Deltona.
+He found the place that would become the home of the Southern Cassadaga Spiritualist Camp Meeting Association.

-Colby was instrumental in acquiring land for the camp and built a house there, but he did not live there full time.
-By that time George suffered very poor health, but the Florida climate renewed him enough and he began touring the country again as a test medium, lecturer and spiritualist leader.
+Colby helped get land for the camp and built a house there.
+But he did not live there full-time.
+By then, George was in very poor health.
+But the Florida climate revived him.
+He then toured the country again as a test medium, lecturer, and spiritualist leader.

-It wasn’t until December 18, 1894 that a charter was formed for the Southern Cassadaga Spiritualist Camp.
-Two people were vital in forming the association: E.W Bond and Marion Skidmore.
-Bond supplied materials to build many of the original structures in the camp and, Skidmore was known as “Mother of the Camp.”
+On December 18, 1894, the founders created a charter for the Southern Cassadaga Spiritualist Camp.
+Two people were vital in forming the association: E.W.
+Bond and Marion Skidmore.
+Bond supplied materials to build many original camp structures.
+People knew Skidmore as the "Mother of the Camp."

-Both came from the Lily Dale Assembly, a spiritual camp in New York (still active today) whom many original Cassadaga Camp members hailed from.
+Both came from the Lily Dale Assembly, a spiritual camp in New York, still active today.
+Many original Cassadaga Camp members hailed from it.
 In fact, it was Skidmore’s idea to name the camp after the Cassadaga Lakes near the Lily Dale camp.
-Ironically, the word Cassadaga comes from the Seneca Indians, meaning: “rocks beneath the water.”
+The Cassadaga name originates from the Seneca Indians, referring to underwater rocks.

 Two photos of George P. Colby, dates unknown.

 George visited the camp on and off for the rest of his life, serving as the camp’s spiritual leader and lecturer.
-He put on plays, grew citrus in the area, and adopted and educated several children during his lifetime.
+He put on plays, grew citrus, and adopted and educated several children.
 Colby returned to Cassadaga for the last time in 1933 when his health began to fail.
-He was provided with a place to live, and the camp members saw to his needs.
-He died on July, 27, 1933.
+The camp members provided him with a place to live and saw to his needs.
+He died on July 27, 1933.

 Southern Cassadaga Spiritualist Camp Meeting Association

-The association describes itself as community consisting of “approximately 57 acres with 55 residences.”
-Those who live in the town have chosen “to share in a community of like-minded people where they can live, worship and work in harmony with their beliefs.”
+The association says it is a community of "approximately 57 acres with 55 residences."
+The townspeople chose "to share a community of like-minded people.
+They wanted to live, worship, and work in harmony with their beliefs."

-The camp’s mediums, healers and members are all required to follow the association’s by-laws, rules and regulations.
-Although people can purchase homes within the camp, the association maintains ownership of the land and homeowners are generally camp members.
-The camp was designated a historic district on the National Register Of Historic Places in 1991.
+The camp's mediums, healers, and members must follow the association's by-laws and rules.
+The camp became a historic district on the National Register of Historic Places in 1991.

-The community offers a number of activities including church services, classes on meditation and instruction on spiritualism, spiritual counseling, historic tours, and psychic readings.
+The community offers many activities.
+They include church services, meditation classes, and spiritualism lessons.
+It also offers spiritual counseling, historic tours, and psychic readings.

-The organization’s main building is the Andrew Jackson Davis Building, which at one time served as the camp’s recreation hall and now a bookstore and information center.
-Other buildings include Harmony Hall, Brigham Hall, the Caesar Forman Healing Center, the Colby Memorial Temple, and the Summerland House (which houses the camp’s offices).
+The main building is the Andrew Jackson Davis Building.
+It once served as the camp's recreation hall.
+It is now a bookstore and information center.
+Other buildings are Harmony Hall, Brigham Hall, the Caesar Forman Healing Center, the Colby Memorial Temple, and the Summerland House (which houses the camp's offices).

 The Cassadaga Hotel

-It is important to note that the Cassadaga hotel, is no longer associated with the Spiritualist Camp.
+Note that the Cassadaga hotel is no longer linked to the Spiritualist Camp.
 The hotel we see today — although historic in its own right — is also not the original hotel.

-The first hotel, owned by an Emma J. Huff, burned on Christmas Night 1926.
-The camp began reconstruction of the hotel the following year, and it was completed in 1928.
+The first hotel, owned by Emma J. Huff, burned on Christmas night in 1926.
+The camp started reconstructing the hotel the next year and completed it in 1928.

 One of the most popular ghost stories is the hotel’s resident ghost, Arthur.
-The cheery ghost of Irish descent is said to have resided in the hotel during his life.
-He was known to drag a chair to the end of the hall to look out the window.
-Hotel guests have claimed to have seen brief glimpses of Arthur at the end of the hall or caught a lingering smell of gin and cigars, of which they say he was fond.
+During his life, people said a cheery Irish ghost haunted the hotel.
+He would drag a chair to the end of the hall to look out the window.

 Early photo of the Cassadaga Hotel — Date unknown